Luluf069/firstcycling-mcp/README.md

 # FirstCycling MCP Server

 This is a Model Context Protocol (MCP) server that provides professional cycling data from FirstCycling.
-It allows you to retrieve information about professional cyclists, race results, and more.
+It allows you to retrieve comprehensive information about professional cyclists, race results, race details, and historical cycling data.

 ## Features

-The server currently exposes the following tools:
+This MCP server offers rich access to professional cycling data, providing tools for:

-- **get_rider_info**: Retrieves information about a professional cyclist based on their FirstCycling rider ID.
+- Finding information about professional cyclists
-- **get_race_results**: Retrieves results for a specific race in a given year based on the FirstCycling race ID.
+- Retrieving race results and details
+- Exploring historical race data
+- Analyzing rider performance and career progression
+- Accessing information about cycling teams and competitions

 ## Requirements